Your cart is currently empty!

 Communication is an essential component of any educational endeavor.
 With that in mind, I encourage all of my students to contact me whenever they need assistance with an assignment, and I make it a priority to promptly respond to student inquiries.
 I also send weekly “wrap-up” announcements outlining the learning objectives accomplished in class as well as reminders about upcoming assignments.

 Beyond email correspondence, I have set aside an additional hour each week to assist students with writing, grammar, and literary skills.
-To participate in this extra learning opportunity, students need to register separately.
-See Language Arts Lab 8/9/10 for details and to register.
+To participate in this extra learning opportunity, students should register separately.
+See Language Arts Lab 9/10 for details and to register.

 Parental inquiries are welcomed and encouraged as parental involvement is essential to student success.
 To best serve parents, I have established “office hours” on Friday mornings from 9:00–11:00 AM (ET) for responding to emails and phone calls.
-In addition, I am available for requested individual writing conferences periodically throughout the year where students and I meet one-on-one to address their specific writing needs.
 I consider it a great privilege to be able to walk alongside parents and assist them in educating their children.

 Dorothy –